-Teachers Tree Service can help with these decisions.
-First, you can find out whether your ash trees are threatened right now by using our EAB zip code look-up page.
-Then use our EAB contact form, at right (or below, on your phone) to let us know if you want to talk with us right now about your trees, or would like us to get in touch when the infestation is closing in on your woodlands.
+Teachers Tree can help with these decisions.
+Use our EAB contact form, at right (or below, on your phone) to let us know if you want to talk with us about your trees

 As licensed professionals, Teachers Tree Service can treat healthy trees with a systemic insecticide that will last two years and be guaranteed.
 The treatment involves the application of chemicals, something we are usually reluctant to do, but a living ash tree is a lot better for the environment than a dead one.